tombye/trexit/_posts/2017-11-15-olive-groves.markdown

 ## 1. Lay out a sheet under the trees.

-We saw big sheets of netting under the trees to catch the olives.
+We saw big sheets of netting under trees to catch as many olives as possible.

 ![Sheets of material covering the ground below the olive trees](https://github.com/tombye/trexit/raw/gh-pages/assets/images/olive-picking-with-catching-nets.jpg)